Any time you have a job interview, you’re very likely to hear interview questions like, “tell me a time when you failed.”

 Let’s look at one more example answer now…

 “In my last job, our CEO gave me a chance to interview and hire entry-level people for our team.
 I chose to hire someone who seemed to have a lot of potential but also had some “red flags” or things that worried me.
 It ended up being a big mistake.
 They had a poor attitude and dragged the team down until my CEO had to fire them.
 I learned to be more careful and not rush my decisions and to speak with others on my team who have more experience if I’m unsure of something.
-I also realized how important each hiring decision is, which made me a better manager in the last couple years of my career.
-Since then, I’ve hired 8 other people and never had a bad experience like this again.
+I also realized how important each hiring decision is, which made me a better manager in the last few years of my career.
+Since then, I’ve hired eight new people and never had a bad experience like this again.
 But it was a great lesson to learn early in my career.”

 When you finish telling them about a time you failed… don’t just talk about what you learned from it… show them with a real example.

-If you use these steps to answer “tell me about a time when you failed,” you’ll have an impressive interview answer that makes employers want to hire you.
+If you use these steps above to answer “tell me about a time when you failed,” you’ll have an impressive interview answer that makes employers want to hire you.

 Get our free PDF with the top 30 interview questions to practice.
 Join 10,000+ job seekers in our email newsletter and we'll send you the 30 must-know questions, plus our best insider tips for turning interviews into job offers.